onera/Cassiopee/Post/doc/source/Post.rst

 ---------------------------------------

-.. py:function:: Post.integNorm(A, var='')
+.. py:function:: Post.integNorm(A, var='F')

-    Compute the integral of each scalar field times the surface normal over the geometry defined by coord.
+    Compute the integral :math:`\int F.\vec n.dS` of a scalar field times the surface normal over the geometry defined by coord.
 For array interface:
     ::